bbauska/W3Cx-5of5/README.md

 }
 </pre>

-If the value of an expression equals one of the cases (the equality operator evaluated is<b> ===</b>), all the statements next to this case block are executed sequentially until the keyword <b>break</b> is reached.
+<p>If the value of an expression equals one of the cases (the equality
+operator evaluated is<b> ===</b>), all the statements next to this case block are executed sequentially until the keyword <b>break</b> is reached.